 In regard to sexual harassment cases, the Clery Act requires Quincy College to:

 • To have a public crime log.
 Quincy College is required to maintain a public crime log documenting the "nature, date, time, and general location of each crime" and its disposition, if known.
 Incidents must be entered into the log within two business days.
 The log should be accessible to the public during normal business hours; remain open for 60 days and, subsequently, made available within two business days upon request.
-The Quincy College crime log is maintained by Campus Security and is available upon request.
+The Quincy College crime log is maintained by Public Safety and is available upon request.

-• Disclose crime statistics for incidents that occur on campus, in unobstructed public areas immediately adjacent to or running through the campus and at certain non-campus facilities including remote classrooms.
+• Disclose crime statistics for incidents that occur on campus, in unobstructed public areas immediately adjacent to or running through the campus and at certain non- campus facilities including remote classrooms.
 The statistics must be gathered from campus security, local law enforcement, and other school officials who have "significant responsibility for student and campus activities” (See Policy 11.02 – Reporting the Annual Disclosure of Crime Statistics).

-• Issue timely warnings about Clery Act crimes (to include forcible and non-forcible sex crimes) which pose a serious or ongoing threat to students and employees.
+• Issue timely warnings about Clery Act crimes (to include forcible and non forcible sex crimes) which pose a serious or ongoing threat to students and employees.
 Please reference the Quincy College Emergency Response Plan for information regarding timely warning notifications (See also Policy 11.01 - Timely Warning Policy).

 • Devise an emergency response, notification and testing policy.
 The Quincy College Emergency Response Plan which details the details of emergency response, immediate notification, timely warnings and testing procedures (See Policy 11.11 – Issuing an Emergency Notification and Policy 11.12 – Emergency Response).